 What is Dermatitis Herpetiformis?

-Dermatitis Herpetiformis (DH) is an itchy skin rash that is associated with celiac disease.
+Dermatitis Herpetiformis (DH) is an intensely itchy blistering skin rash- that is associated with celiac disease.
 The rash most commonly affects the elbows, knees, buttocks, scalp, and back.
+Men with DH may have oral or genital lesions.
+DH is seen in about 5-10% of people with celiac disease and may sometimes be the sole initial manifestation.
 It usually starts as small bumps that become blisters and then get scratched off.
 It appears in several areas, and is formed as a result of ingesting gluten.
-DH is diagnosed by a small skin biopsy done by a dermatologist.
+DH is caused by skin deposits of IgA antibodies (protein that reacts against the body’s own cells or tissue) due to immune reaction in skin after ingestion of gluten.
+It appears as a blistering rash.
+This skin reaction is an external presentation of celiac disease that manifests as an abnormal immune response to gluten ingestion.
+DH is diagnosed by a small skin biopsy done by a dermatologist in the office.
 The rash usually improves or even disappears on a gluten-free diet, but may not go away completely.
 There is a medication called Dapsone that will help treat the rash.
 However, Dapsone is only a temporary remedy for DH, and a gluten-free diet is necessary to treat DH, as well as intestinal damage.
-Most individuals with DH do not have obvious or overt gastrointestinal symptoms, but almost all have some intestinal damage seen under the microscope.
+Most individuals with DH do not have obvious gastrointestinal symptoms, but almost all have some intestinal damage seen under the microscope.

 Can Dermatitis Herpetiformis (DH) be misdiagnosed as any other skin condition?